 - Pest control

-- Maintenance of shared amenities, such as pool, fitness equipment, clubhouse, etc.
+- Maintenance of amenities, fitness equipment and pools

-If your community employs its own management, maintenance and janitorial staffs, a portion of HOA fees is used to cover their salaries and benefits.
+If your community employs its own maintenance, security or management staff, part of your HOA fees are used for their salaries and benefits.